 The IPCC’s Special Report on Global Warming of 1.5°C, published last November, describes the enormous harm that a 2°C rise is likely to cause, compared to a 1.5°C rise but that limiting warming to 1.5°C may still be possible with ambitious action from national and sub-national authorities, civil society, the private sector, indigenous peoples and local communities.

-The Climate Emergency Group is in the process of establishing a strategy to address the emergency, and is finalising Terms Of Reference.
+The Climate Emergency Group is in the process of establishing a strategy to address the emergency, and its Terms Of Reference and Action Plan will be adopted by the Town Council soon.
 It is currently comprised of the following Councillors:

 - Cllr D J Hayward